pandu-0/Damaged-Car-Parts-Recognition-ML-Model/README.md

 ```

 > [!IMPORTANT]
-> `data.csv` contains the file path to our images so Vertex AI can locate them; however, the parent directory has changed to our Storage Bucket, so we must update that in the csv file as well.
+> `data.csv` contains the file path to our images so Vertex AI can locate them; however, the parent directory has changed to our Storage Bucket, so we must update that in the csv file as well. `data.csv` also contains a column which tells Vetex AI if the image is supposed to be used for TEST, TRAIN, or VALIDATION.

 Run the following `sed` command to subsitute the parent directory of the images with our Storage Bucket: